Posted on 5th August 2021

 This freezing of the womb, the Green Sickness, was believed to affect a woman’s mood and an over emotional response to events or a tendency towards tears were considered an indication of illness.
 A woman who nagged for example displayed the frustration of not having had enough sex – it was a licence to rape.

 Even though rape was a crime it was almost impossible to prove and why it was thought should a man be punished for merely assisting a woman in the facilitation of a natural and necessary bodily function?
-If a woman became pregnant as the result of being raped then it must have been because she enjoyed it.
+If a woman became pregnant as the result of being raped, then it must have been because she enjoyed it.
 After all, a child was a gift from God.
 If so, then it was also the gift of hard graft for giving birth was both perilous and painful.
 It is difficult to ascertain with any certainty the ratio of women who died in childbirth but it has been estimated by some to be as high as 1 in 4.

 Male doctors rarely attended during labour which was considered a woman’s domain even though the women who assisted in the delivery had no formal training their experience being the fact they had previously given birth themselves or had been in attendance when another had done so.

-Although the actual process of childbirth was fairly well understood any complications would invariably result in the death of the mother, the baby, or both.
+Although the actual process of childbirth was well understood any complications would invariably result in the death of the mother, the baby, or both.
 The safe delivery of a child was in God’s hands.

 To treat the pain of childbirth rose oil would be rubbed into the skin and the mother given vinegar to drink.
 She would also be provided with a crucifix to hold as prayers were chanted for her safe delivery and that of the child.
-Following the birth the mother would have to undergo ‘churching,’ a series of rituals undertaken before she would again be thought fit to re-enter the community.
+Following the birth, the mother would have to undergo ‘churching,’ a series of rituals undertaken before she would again be thought fit to re-enter the community.
 These would vary from place to place but would often involve having her naked body washed before being sprinkled with holy water, followed by a private blessing, and constant prayer over a number of weeks.

 The trials of the new mother would not cease with the end of churching for a period of confinement would follow as a fertile and resilient young woman would be vulnerable to kidnap.

-Surgical techniques were always in advance of the scientific understanding of disease and surgeons could re-set bones and carry out operations such as the removal of a gall bladder and even carry out a Caesarian Section.
+Surgical techniques were always in advance of the scientific understanding of disease and surgeons could re-set bones and carry out operations such as the removal of a gall bladder and even carry out a Caesarean Section.

 Always present on the battlefield surgeons regularly bound up wounds using extracts from plants such as Mandragora to anaesthetise the patient and egg white to stem the flow of blood.
 They had no understanding of germs however, and the bandages applied were often more deadly than the open wound.

 Medicine was first recognised as a profession in England in 1215, and Physician Guilds quickly emerged.
 Prior to this anyone with an ailment that required treatment would have approached a herbalist, even though it could often to be difficult to find one for practitioners of herbal medicine were always liable to the accusation of witchcraft and as such were reluctant to treat any illness they thought too severe.
-If the patient recovered it could be considered magic, if they died they would often have to face the wrath of the patient’s family.
-Either way, the charge of witchcraft was an ever present fear..
+If the patient recovered it could be considered magic, if they died, they would often have to face the wrath of the patient’s family.
+Either way, the charge of witchcraft was an ever-present fear.

 Herbs formed the basic ingredient of medieval lotions and potions as indeed they still do today.
 For example, coriander was used to treat cramp, dill to treat indigestion and fennel to treat fever.
 An understanding of herbal remedies was highly regarded but also greatly feared for it was just as easy to poison as it was to cure.